AshLaw96/AshLaw96/README.md

 - 👋 Hi, I’m Ash
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Full Stack Software Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Hackathon to gain all the experiences I can
-- 📫 How to reach me ...
+- 📫 How to reach me: LinkedIn - www.linkedin.com/in/ashley-lawrence-6a676318a Email - ash.l.96@outlook.com

 <!---
 AshLaw96/AshLaw96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.